cjdbarlow/Part-One/depolarising_nmbs.md

   * Cell lysis with myoglobulinaemia and hyperkalaemia results

 ##Suxamethonium Apnoea
-* A deficiency of butylcholinesterase causes suxamethonium to not be metabolsied
+* A deficiency of butylcholinesterase causes suxamethonium to not be metabolised
 * May be congenital (genetic) or acquired (hepatic failure)
 * Can be treated with fresh frozen plasma